Mutton Korma (Goat Korma)

 Make golden onions

-6. Meanwhile wash and slice 3 medium sized onions very thinly.
+5. Meanwhile wash 2 to 3 medium sized onions.
+Slice them evenly, (not too thick or too thin) to make 2 cups (weighing 240 grams).
 Separate the layers of onions.
 You may shallow fry or deep fry the onions to your convenience.
 I show you both the ways here for easy understanding.
 Choose one of the options.

-Option 1 – To Shallow fry, heat 3 to 4 tablespoons of ghee in a heavy bottom pan.
-Spread the onions as shown in the picture and let them fry uniformly.
+5A.
+Option 1.
+To Shallow fry – On a medium flame, heat ¼ cup ghee or oil in a heavy bottom wide pan (wider, the better).
+Spread the onions as shown in the picture and let them fry uniformly until golden but not burnt.
+Takes me about 7 mins.

-Keep stirring in between and fry until the onions are golden but not burnt.
+Keep stirring in between as you fry.
+When they become light golden, turn down the heat to low and fry for another 4 to 5 mins.
+Do not burn.
 Note that burnt or over fried onions will taste bitter.

 This is the right stage at which they need to be taken out from the ghee.

-7. Transfer the golden onions to a blender.
+6. Transfer the golden onions to a small grinder.

-10. Begin to saute the mutton for at least 10 mins.
+9. Begin to saute/braise the mutton on a medium heat, for at least 12 to 15 mins.

-11. By this time, the marinade turns runny as the yogurt and mutton lets out water.
-Cook covered on a low to medium heat for at least 30 mins.
+10. The marinade turns runny as the yogurt and mutton lets out water.
+Cook covered on a medium heat for at least 30 mins.
+After 30 mins you will see the ghee getting separated, add the crushed onions and pour ¾ to 1 cup hot water.

 Slow cook mutton korma